stephenbien/unittas/README.md

 # Mini Project 2

-- laravel setup
+- Make a new Laravel site
-- generate authentication
+- Generate the authentication
+- Create a database seed that inserts 50 users
+-